Heidemann-Consulting/Team-Intelligence-Platform/docs/lacm-templates-library.md

 * Manually research and gather relevant news, articles, blog posts, social media trends, or other external information from the last 24-48 hours.
 * Focus on items potentially impacting your strategy, competitors, target markets, or ongoing projects.
 * For each item, provide a source (if applicable), a brief summary or the full text if concise, and optionally, your initial thoughts on its relevance.
-* This document will be processed by an AI workflow to generate the `LACM_DailyNewsAnalysis_YYYY-MM-DD.md`.
+* This document will be processed by an AI workflow to generate the `LACM_DailyNewsAnalysis_YYYY-MM-DD`.

 ---